charto/nbind/README.md

 It's followed by a curly brace enclosed block of method exports, as if it was a function definition.

+The class can be renamed on the JavaScript side by passing a string as a second argument.
+This is especially useful for binding a template class specialization with a more reasonable name: `NBIND_CLASS(Data<int>, "IntData")`

 Constructors are exported with a macro call `construct<types...>();` where `types` is a comma-separated list of arguments to the constructor, such as `int, int`.
 Calling `construct` multiple times allows overloading it, but **each overload must have a different number of arguments**.

 Constructor arguments are the only types that `nbind` cannot detect automatically.